kercre123/victor/docs/architecture/physical_vs_sim.md

 ### `#ifdef MACOSX`

-The `MACOSX` macro is sometimes used in areas where logic between simulation and physical differs, but does not warrant an entirely separate class or file.
+The `MACOSX` macro is used in areas where logic between simulation and physical differs, but does not warrant an entirely separate class or file.

+### `#ifdef WEBOTS`

+The `WEBOTS` macro is used in areas where logic specifics to WEBOTS resides, but does not warrant an entirely separate class or file.

 ### Webots Tests